niwciu/MENU_LIB/docs/getting_started.md

 ### 🧠 Explanation

 * `LCD_X` and `LCD_Y` come from `lcd_hd44780_config.h` based on the selected LCD type.
-* `get_menu_display_driver_interface()` gives **MENU_LIB** a stable way to access the display driver.
+* `get_menu_display_driver_interface()` provides **MENU_LIB** with a stable access point to the display driver.
-* This keeps hardware abstraction clean and lets you change the LCD driver later without touching menu logic.
+* This keeps the hardware abstraction clean and allows you to change the LCD driver later without modifying any menu logic.

 That’s it for the display driver interface.
-Save and close — other modules will be initialized later.
+Save the file and continue — the remaining UI modules will be initialized in later steps.

 ---

 ## 🎛️ Step 2 — Create the Keypad Layer (UI)

-Create a thin keypad layer that maps **PUSHBUTTON_SWITCH_LIB** events to **MENU_LIB** navigation using the buttons you defined, and also allows you to control keypad behavior for menu items that require custom functionality.
+Create a thin keypad layer that maps **PUSHBUTTON_SWITCH_LIB** events to **MENU_LIB** navigation using the defined buttons.

-Add:
+This layer also allows you to customize keypad behavior for menu items that require their own input handling.

+Add the following files:

-> `src/ui/keypad.h` and `src/ui/keypad.c`
+`src/ui/keypad.h` and `src/ui/keypad.c`

 ### `keypad.h`